Crisgrva/IntegriBooks_v1/README.md

     docker-compose up --build
     ```

-    This will start the application containers and their dependencies (such as the database) as specified in the `docker-compose.yml` file.

 3. Access the application in your browser at [http://localhost](http://localhost).

 4. Access the api swagger in your browser at [http://localhost:5001/apidocs](http://localhost:5001/apidocs).